Teachers Divided on Hochul’s Plan to Ban Smartphones in New York Schools

 The governor cited a Pew Research poll showing that 72 percent of high school teachers think that cellphones pose a major distraction for the students they seek to educate.
 In contrast, only 33 percent of middle school teachers and 6 percent of elementary school teachers identify this as a concern, the poll found.

-While many of the schools and districts participating in the survey have one or another policy on the books that, in theory, should limit cellphone use, 30 percent of the teachers in the districts in question say that the policies are hard if not impossible to enforce, the survey noted.
+While many of the schools and districts participating in the survey have one or another policy on the books that, in theory, should limit cellphone use, 30 percent of the teachers in the districts in question say the policies are hard if not impossible to enforce, the survey noted.

 All told, about 95 percent of U.S. students in the 13 to 17 age range have access to smartphones, a separate Pew Research study found.

-Ms. Hochul, who in her July 15 address described herself as “hardwired” to show concern about young people because she herself is a devoted mother, has made addressing the pervasive immersion in social media a centerpiece of her agenda for the state.
+Ms. Hochul, who, in her July 15 address, described herself as “hardwired” to show concern about young people because she herself is a devoted mother, has made addressing the pervasive immersion in social media a centerpiece of her agenda for the state.
 Her listening tour comes on the heels of a legislative package she signed in June, enacting a pair of far-reaching laws.

-The other major piece of legislation, the New York Child Data Protection Act, bars online platforms from collecting and sharing the personal data of users under 18 unless they can demonstrate informed consent or that the gathering and dissemination of such data is absolutely essential to the site’s nature and purpose.
+The other major piece of legislation, the New York Child Data Protection Act, bars online platforms from collecting and sharing the personal data of users younger than 18 unless they can demonstrate informed consent or that the gathering and dissemination of such data is absolutely essential to the site’s nature and purpose.

 (nimito/Shutterstock)